arne182/eon-neos/README.md

 cd /data; cp -rf ./openpilot ./openpilot.bak; rm -rf ./openpilot; git clone https://github.com/arne182/openpilot.git openpilot; cd openpilot; git checkout 0511-final
 ```

 Restart your eon and it will boot on 05.11 branch.
 Log into gmail account.
+Switch on the OSM feature and set your offset.

+Can only be done after you fingerprint your car and if you have longitudinal control.

 From here you can install every awesome fork with great mapd support for example ;) - Like arnes realse 2 :